NIRP Crash Indicator Signals Very Reliable For 2016

 +1.7%

-*Signal changed from YELLOW after market closed and back to YELLOW before market opened.
+*Signal changed from YELLOW after the market closed and back to YELLOW before the market opened.

-For the nine periods that the NIRP Crash Indicator's YELLOW signal was in effect the aggregate increase for the S&P 500 was 15.2%, an average increase of 1.7% per period.
-The best performing YELLOW period was March 1, 2016 through April 1, 2016, with an increase of 7%.
-The worst performing period for the YELLOW was April 22, to April 29, 2015, with a decrease of 0.94%.
+For the nine periods that the NIRP Crash Indicator's YELLOW signal was in effect, the aggregate increase for the S&P 500 was 15.2%, an average increase of 1.7% per period.
+The best-performing YELLOW period was March 1, 2016, through April 1, 2016, with an increase of 7%.
+The worst-performing period for the YELLOW was April 22 to April 29, 2015, with a decrease of 0.94%.

 |